 Successor trustees can be your adult children, other family members, close friends, or a corporate trustee from a bank trust department or trust company.
 When making your choice of a successor trustee, you want to keep in mind the qualities that make a person a good choice — integrity, possessing good judgment, and having the ability to remain objective.

 An estate planning attorney can help and advise you on choosing a successor trustee.
-At the Law Office of David W. Foley, estate planning and living trust attorney in San Diego, we can answer any questions you may have about successor trustees and provide you with the best options for your individual situation.Schedule your FREE Consultation
+At the Law Office of David W. Foley, estate planning and living trust attorney in San Diego, we can answer any questions you may have about successor trustees and provide you with the best options for your individual situation.Schedule your Consultation